Working Capital Fund

 HRS is DOJ’s liaison to the US Department of Agriculture's National Finance Center (NFC), which operates the personnel/payroll system used by DOJ.

-HRS serves as liaison between NFC, the Office of Personnel Management's Employee Express System, and other systems that provide personnel and payroll processing services to DOJ.
-HRS facilitates and monitors payroll processing transactions, personal FSA transactions, and dependent FSA transactions.
+NFC is an Office of Personnel Management (OPM) certified Shared Service Center.
+They provide payroll and personnel services to the Department and over 150 other agencies throughout the government.
+SARG serves as liaison between NFC, the Office of Personnel Management's Employee Express System, and other systems that provide personnel and payroll processing services to DOJ.
+SARG facilitates and monitors payroll processing transactions, personal FSA transactions, and dependent FSA transactions.

-HRS provides training classes on the NFC system and its facilities.
-This includes, but is not limited to, time and attendance entry and submission, FOCUS Management reporting, Personnel Action processing on NFC, and various management-level, internal-control classes.
-HRS can also provide off-site, customized training and specialized systems support.
+SARG provides training classes on NFC system applications and its facilities.
+This includes, but is not limited to, webTA, FOCUS, Personnel Action processing on NFC, and various management-level, internal-control classes.
+SARG can also provide off-site, customized training and specialized systems support.

 Expert Help & Support for Personnel/Payroll Operations

-HRS provides expert system and subject matter support for payroll operations and accounting as well as operating a hot-line for help with the NFC system.
+SARG provides expert system and subject matter support for personnel, payroll operations and accounting, and supports three hotlines (reporting, payroll/personnel, time and attendance) for issues with the NFC system.

 Information Management Reporting

-HRS responds to DOJ-, congressional- and court-ordered requests on a variety of human resources and payroll issues.
-HRS develops and maintains a variety of unique reports and report menus available to all users.
-HRS responds to FOIA requests involving human resource or payroll data and operates a variety of payroll-related models and data files to provide users with decision-support information and "what if?" analyses.
+SARG responds to DOJ-, congressional- and court-ordered requests on a variety of human resources and payroll issues.
+SARG develops and maintains a variety of unique reports and report menus available to all users.
+SARG responds to FOIA requests involving human resource or payroll data and operates a variety of payroll-related models and data files to provide users with decision-support information and "what if?" analyses.

 Basis of Reimbursement